nitinkondhari03/E-COMMERCE/README.md

 # Ecommerce.com

-GadgetGalaxy is a clone of an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories
+E-commerce is a an Indian online store that specializes in selling a wide range of designer mobile phone cases, laptop sleeves, and other tech accessories

 ## API Reference